PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 13:54:39
+Last updated: 2024-04-08 13:55:12
-Random Quote: To be a scientist is to be naive. - Valery Legasov
+Random Quote: The absolute worst part of depression is that even though you know you're depressed, You're unable to stop yourself from getting worse. - Rue Bennett